an1mehacker/SR-Economy-Simulator/README.md

 - Passage of time and price adjustment over time to reflect new supply
 - Buying from one Market and selling it to another and see the changes in price
 - Add interaction with Trade Good Legality and Essential status
-- Bracketed Pricing - The price of goods changes after a certain quantity reaches a critical deficit or surplus point.
-Example: buying 100 units costs 20cr each.
-But buy 101 units and the 101st unit costs 25cr as well as every new unit beyond.
-Similar how it works in Starsector or X4.
 - Add random events where prices change
 - Add some kind of supply chains where to produce certain goods you need others
 - Item grouping by price, place of origin and quality.